IanFinlayson/exploring-cs/chapter07.md

     Based on what you learned working the example problems, you can now sketch out the algorithm.
-But rather than jump right into Python code, it\'s often helpful to start with righting down the basic steps in English first.
+But rather than jump right into Python code, it's often helpful to start with righting down the basic steps in English first.

-    The main reason for this is because it\'s easier to focus on just the algorithm and not the details of a programming language.
-For example, you don\'t need to worry about deciding whether things should be int or float, or making sure parenthesis line up right.
+    The main reason for this is because it's easier to focus on just the algorithm and not the details of a programming language.
+For example, you don't need to worry about deciding whether things should be int or float, or making sure parenthesis line up right.

-    This English like description of an algorithm is sometimes called
-    \"pseudocode\" because it is sort of like computer code, but not really in any actual language.
+    This English like description of an algorithm is sometimes called "pseudocode" because it is sort of like computer code, but not really in any actual language.
 The main benefit of this is that it lets us focus on the algorithm without being distracted by details of Python syntax.